Montana Board of Public Accountants

 (d) furnishing advice on tax matters.

 All applicable experience must be attested to by a US CPA in good-standing, or a supervisor licensed from a professional accounting body with a MRA with NASBA.
-If your supervisor is not a US CPA, you may use the services of the NASBA Experience Verification Service to obtain attestation by a US CPA.
-You may also obtain an attestation from an individual who is not your supervisor, but they must comply with the Board rules outlining attesation of experience by a CPA who is not your supervisor
+You may also obtain an attestation from an individual who is not your supervisor, but they must comply with the Board rules outlining attestation of experience by a CPA who is not your supervisor

 24.201.502 (3) If the attester is not the applicant's supervisor, the attester must: